FZambia/centrifuge/docs/content/description.rst

 Namespace has several parameters - they are the same as project's settings.
 But with extra
 one:

-**namespace name** - unique namespace name: must consist of letters, numbers, underscores or hyphens
+**name** - unique namespace name: must consist of letters, numbers, underscores or hyphens

 As was mentioned above if you want to attach channel to namespace - you must include namespace name into channel name with ``:`` as separator: